alzhahir/mcsimplequery/README.md

 ### Installation process
 1. Install Python 3.8 or above.
 2. Install dependencies.
+Do `pip install mcstatus` and `pip install schedule`.
-3. Clone this repo.
+3. Clone this repository.
+Do `git clone https://github.com/alzhahir/mcsimplequery`.
 4. Move `status.html` to the webserver HTML website directory.
 For example, `/var/www/html/` for most Apache webservers.
 5. You can either rename and move `config.json.example` to the same folder as `main.py` or you can also just let `main.py` to create a new `config.json` file for you.
 6. Change the `config.json` to what you need.